fyagiz/react-native-learning-journey/README.md

-# react-native-learning-journey
+# meals-app

-This repository includes my react native apps.
-I developed these apps while learning.
+Example app to learn React Native!

+The user can see meals recipes and can add favorites them!

-To run these apps you need to install expo.
+To run this app you need to expo.
 You might want to check [Expo Documentation](https://docs.expo.dev/get-started/installation/).

 After installation of expo, you should change directory to src folder.
 And then, basically run following command, and enjoy!